DEV3L/aixp-todo/AiDo/Team/Chief Marketing Officer - Jordan Taylor.md

 **Responsibilities:**

-- Lead the development and execution of a marketing strategy that amplifies AiDo’s presence and drives user acquisition.
+- Lead the development and execution of a marketing strategy that amplifies AiDo's presence and drives user acquisition.
 - Manage all facets of marketing, from digital campaigns to brand consistency and customer interaction.
-- Work closely with product teams to ensure marketing and product development are tightly aligned.
+- Work closely with product teams to align marketing and product development.
 - Oversee marketing budget, prioritizing investments to maximize ROI and foster long-term growth.
 - Stay ahead of market trends and adapt strategies to meet changing consumer demands and technological advancements.